QuantitativeImagingLaboratory/project-goutam-s-team/README.md

  After selecting the image, select the structuring element from the dropdown menu and click the structure button.
  Then from the second dropdown  menu choose the morphological operation and click the ok button.
  Output will be displayed.

+ NOTE:To try a different morphological operation , you need to restart the User Interface.